muthomiBrian/air-quality/README.md

 $ npm start
 ```

 Open you browser and navigate to `http://localhost:{PORT}`.
-Replace Port with the server port indicate on the console
+Replace PORT with the server port indicated on the console.